Today’s post comes from our friends at the Invasive Species Centre.

 The microscopic forms of these mussels, called veligers, can survive in a watercraft’s standing water for weeks.
 If this standing water mixes with water in the waterbody you are boating on, that waterbody may potentially become infested.

-There are three simple steps to help prevent the spread of aquatic invasive species and diseases:
+There are four simple steps to help prevent the spread of aquatic invasive species and diseases:

 Clean and inspect your watercraft, trailer and gear.
 Remove all mud, sand, and plant materials before leaving the shore.
 Rinse, scrub or pressure wash your boat, kayak or canoe away from storm drains, ditches or waterways.